WebSocket Communication Protocol

 1. Connection Failure

-• If Connect(url) returns failure or times out while waiting for the server’s “hello” message, it triggers the on_network_error_() callback.
-The device will prompt “Unable to connect to service” or similar error message.
+• If Connect(url) returns failure or times out while waiting for server “hello” message, trigger on_network_error_() callback.
+Device prompts “Cannot connect to service” or similar error message.

-• Switches to Idle or other retry logic.
+• Switch to Idle or other retry logic.

 1. Authentication

-• The device provides authentication by setting Authorization: Bearer <token>, and the server needs to verify whether it is valid.
+• Device provides authentication by setting Authorization: Bearer <token>, server needs to verify validity.

-• If the token is expired or invalid, the server can refuse the handshake or disconnect later.
+• If token expires or is invalid, server can refuse handshake or disconnect subsequently.

 2. Session Control

-• Some messages in the code contain session_id, used to distinguish independent conversations or operations.
-The server can process different sessions separately as needed, while the WebSocket protocol is empty.
+• Some messages in code contain session_id, used to distinguish independent conversations or operations.
+Server can perform separate processing for different sessions as needed, WebSocket protocol is empty.

 3. Audio Payload

-• The code defaults to using Opus format and sets sample_rate = 16000, mono.
-The frame duration is controlled by OPUS_FRAME_DURATION_MS, usually 60ms.
-It can be adjusted according to bandwidth or performance requirements.
+• Code defaults to Opus format with sample_rate = 16000, mono.
+Frame duration is controlled by OPUS_FRAME_DURATION_MS, typically 60ms.
+Can be adjusted appropriately based on bandwidth or performance.

 4. IoT Commands